dzackgarza/Notes/Class_Notes/2021/Spring/HomologicalAlgebra/HomologicalAlgebra_stripped.md

 [^9]: See proposition 2.6.3 in Weibel.

 [^10]: Note that this is referred to as \( {\mathfrak{h}} \) or sometimes \( {\mathfrak{t}} \), since it's the torus.

+[^11]: See Weibel p.233.

+[^12]: See VIGRE project at UGA: programmed this resolution in GAP to compute Lie algebra cohomology!

+[^13]: See exercise 7.3.6.